Chinese New Year Celebration

 Celebrate the world’s oldest civilization on a day dedicated to the arts and culture of China.
 This year's celebration welcomes Year of the Dog.

 Chinese lanterns are a beautiful reminder of the Chinese New Year.
 Make and decorate your own!

 12:30 PM and 2:30 PM / Curator’s Conversation with Laurie Barnes

-The Norton’s Elizabeth B. McGraw Curator of Chinese Art discusses works on view that represent animals associated with the lunar year cycle and relates them to the rich history of Chinese art and thought.
-Jade rabbit, tiger, and dragon ornaments; a dragon ritual wine vessel; a funerary horse; and dragon-decorated roof-ridge panels are included in the presentation.
+The Norton’s Elizabeth B. McGraw Curator of Chinese Art discusses works on view that represent animals associated with the lunar year cycle and relates them to the history of Chinese art and thought.

 2-2:30 PM / Children’s Concert Chat with Musician Wang Guowei

-Master Li brings his talented troupe based in Sunrise, Florida, to the Norton for the fourth year in a row, presenting one of the highlights of this Asian festival to Museum audiences.
-Chinese dragons are believed to bring people good luck, as they are believed to possess qualities that include power, dignity, and wisdom.
-The Lion Dance is also performed for good luck.
-Both dances are accompanied by beating drums and clashing cymbals.
+Master Li brings his talented troupe based in Sunrise, Florida, to the Norton for the fourth year in a row, presenting one of the highlights of the Chinese New Year to Museum audiences.

 5-6 PM / Concert: Wang Guowei Performs Music for the Erhu